status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

     Community owners can group related channels into [categories][create-a-channel].
 This is especially useful for communities with a lot of channels.

 === ":mobile-three: Channels list"
     The list of available channels in a community.
-[Closed channels][configure-channel-permissions] have a :mobile-locked-lock: lock icon next to the channel name.
+[Token-gated channels][configure-channel-permissions] have a :mobile-locked-lock: lock icon next to the channel name.

-## open and closed channels
+## Open and token-gated channels

 All members in a [Status Community][how-to-use-communities-your-quick-start-guide] can browse and join open channels.
-For closed channels, you must [meet the token requirements][understand-token-requirements-in-channels] to join the channel.
-To maintain access to closed channels, hold the required tokens at all times.
+For token-gated channels, you must [meet the token requirements][understand-token-requirements-in-channels] to join the channel.
+To maintain access to token-gated channels, hold the required tokens at all times.

 !!! note
-    Messages in [closed communities][how-to-use-communities-your-quick-start-guide] and closed channels are always end-to-end encrypted.
+    Messages in [token-gated communities][how-to-use-communities-your-quick-start-guide] and token-gated channels are always end-to-end encrypted.

 <!--
 ![image](image)